Re'eh: Deuteronomy chapter 14

 The Gemara noted the paradox that mother's milk is kosher even though it is a product of the mother's blood, which is not kosher.
-In explanation, the Gemara quoted “Who can bring a pure thing out of an impure?
-Is it not the One?”
+In explanation, the Gemara quoted Job 14:4: "Who can bring a pure thing out of an impure?
+Is it not the One?"
 For God can bring a pure thing, such as milk, out of an impure thing, such as blood.